asiminah/asiminah.github.io/submenu/techwritingmath.md

 **Prerequisites:** ENGL 1007 or 1010 or 1011 or 2011, and MATH 1132Q or 2141Q; completion of or concurrent enrollment in either MATH 2110Q, 2142Q, 2210Q, or 2410Q; open only to Mathematics majors.

-**Learning Objectives:**
-1. Write about mathematics clearly, using correct grammar, in a well-organized manner.
-2. Acquire basic skills in $$\LaTeX$$.
-3. Discuss mathematical ideas and results in a clear and concise manner that is understood by others.
-4. Understand your audience: who is the reader of your mathematical piece?
-5. Explain a proof in a manner that is easily understood by a reader.
-6. Use clear and appropriate examples to explain ideas and illustrate points.
-7. Develop documents and presentations that effectively and correctly communicate mathematical ideas.

 **Textbook:** Although there is no textbook required for this course, we suggest “Mathematical Writing” by Franco Vivaldi (Springer Undergraduate Mathematics Series, 2014th Edition) as a valuable resource for this class.

 **Class:** Mondays at 10:10-11:00AM in MONT 113.